snakajima/AJMax.js/README.md

 Context object has one method and a property.

 1. exec(dbi) - execute the data-bind istruction(s)
-2. params - parameters to the event
+2. params - parameters to the event, which is specified when the event has emitted via DBI

 API (server side)
 -----------------